Daniel-Bertazzo/XPSExp/sphinx/source/index.rst

 Information
 ============

-This module offers a python class named capable of handling data obtained from a X-ray Photoelectron Spectroscopy (XPS) experiment.
+This module offers a python class capable of handling data obtained from a X-ray Photoelectron Spectroscopy (XPS) experiment.
 The main features of this module are:

 * Reading and storing information from a text file (``.txt``) containing data and metadata about an XPS experiment;